XayOn/dotfiles/Readme.rst

 ____________

-To use python debugger (dap) you'll need to have python3, and to install coc, you'll need to have nodejs installed and in your path:
+To use python debugger (dap) you'll need to have python3, and to install coc, you'll need to have nodejs.
+You can install them on arch with:

 .. code:: bash

-   pacman -S nodejs python3
+   pacman -S nodejs python

 ZSH Configuration
 -----------------